BBC Reports by 8 White

 Sport Relief at Rooks Heath

-Sport Relief is from Friday 18th to Sunday 20th March 2016, and Rooks Heath College students will again be participating to get active, have fun and raise money to help people living incredibly tough lives both in the UK and around the world.
+Sport Relief is from Friday 18th to Sunday 20th March 2016, and Rooks Heath School students will again be participating to get active, have fun and raise money to help people living incredibly tough lives both in the UK and around the world.

 ‘Not only is this a great way to help people, but we get healthy and it is a lot of fun,’ said Samir, Year Eight student at Rooks Heath.